ethereum-optimism/supersim/docs/src/guides/interop/manually-relaying-interop-messages-cast.md

 This is obviously very tedious to do by hand 😅.
 Here are some alternatives

 - use `supersim --interop.autorelay` - this only works on supersim, but relayers for the testnet/prod environment will be available soon!
-- [use `viem` bindings/actions](relay-using-viem.md) - if you're using typescript, we have bindings available to make fetching identifiers and relaying messages easier
+- [use `viem` bindings/actions](relay-using-viem.md) - if you're using typescript, we have bindings available to make fetching identifiers and relaying messages easy